Safety, Security, Health and Environment

 PTTEP believes incidents are preventable, to attain "Target Zero".
 This conviction is communicated repetitively from top management to all employees and contractors.
 Therefore, PTTEP emphasizes promoting safety culture in every stage of the work process.
 The Company's SSHE policy and management system were designed to meet relevant international standards, to manage work–related risks and ensure that everyone working with PTTEP returns home safely.

-In 2023, the overall SSHE performance statistics in terms of the Lost Time Injury Frequency (LTIF), Total Recordable Injury Rate (TRIR), and the Loss of Primary Containment Rate (LOPCR) decreased compared to the previous year.
-Moreover, they were also better than the average performance of the industry peers reported to the International Association of Oil & Gas Producers (IOGP).
+In 2024, the overall SSHE performance statistics in terms of the Lost Time Injury Frequency (LTIF), Total Recordable Injury Rate (TRIR), Loss of Primary Containment Rate (LOPCR), and Spill Rate increased compared to the previous year.
+The LTIF was equal to the average safety performance of the International Association of Oil & Gas Producers (IOGP), while the TRIR was better than the average safety performance of the IOGP in 2023.

-Following these incidents occurred in 2023, the Company strengthened our safety oversight of these assets by accelerating the closing of SSHE improvement gaps, communicating closely and enforcing strict measures to prevent the reoccurrence of such incidents.
+In response to the incidents that occurred in 2024, the Company enhanced its safety oversight of these assets by expediting the closure of SSHE improvement gaps, maintaining close communication, and enforcing stringent measures to prevent recurrence.
+Additionally, the Company emphasized visible SSHE leadership and launched the Learning from Normal Work (LFNW) campaign to drive continuous improvement in SSHE performance.
 (Details on the number of personal incidents are shown in Health and Safety Performance Data. )

 The investigation results of the incident showed that the main root causes were human factors, risk assessment, and inadequate supervision onsite, including inadequate communication of hazards and risks to workers.
-Additionally, the total work hours increased from 30 million hours in 2022 to 50 million hours in 2023, leading to a lack of competencies and experience among new staff and contractors.
+Additionally, the total work hours increased to more than 50 million hours in 2024, leading to a lack of competencies and experience among new staff and contractors.
 Over these two years, incidents have been more prevalent among new staff compared to their more experienced counterparts.
 PTTEP focuses more on human factors, maintains high SSHE standards, and provides action plans by emphasizing the safety leadership of the frontline supervisors to manage and communicate hazards and risks at the site and promote the SSHE knowledge and competency of the workforce.
 These are to ensure that employees and contractors will be able to work safely.

 PTTEP has established SSHE targets for motor vehicle and marine vessel incidents.
-Awareness of transportation incident prevention is promoted for all PTTEP transportation activities, including the Company's and contractors' vehicles and vessels, to guarantee that no incidents will occur and that all workers will work safely.
-In 2023, there was one motor vehicle accident caused by driver fatigue.
-This accident, therefore, led to the installation of the Guardian system, which detects drivers’ drowsiness and fatigue, in heavy fleets and improvement on the fleet schedule to reduce the road accidents caused by drowsiness.
+To prevent transportation incidents and to ensure that workers will work safely, awareness of transportation incident prevention is promoted for all PTTEP transportation activities, including the Company's and contractors' vehicles and vessels.
+The Fatigue Management campaign was launched in late 2024 to ensure drivers are adequately prepared and fit for duty.
 However, no vessel accident was reported for four consecutive years.
-(Details of the transportation–related accidents are shown in Health and Safety Performance Data. )
+(Details of the transportation-related accidents are shown in Health and Safety Performance Data. )

 PTTEP has integrated contractors into our health and safety management system and continuously improved SSHE contractor management to ensure that all suppliers and contractors can work and return home safely.
 The Company has established a long history of the annual SSHE Forum that brings together suppliers and contractors to demonstrate PTTEP’s strong commitment to improving SSHE and achieving Target Zero.
 PTTEP has continued to present an award to contractors with excellent SSHE performance to appreciate and promote their commitment to safety.

 PTTEP works closely with high-risk contractors and underscores the importance of contractor safety with our contract holders.
 PTTEP also monitors and evaluates the safety management of contractors on-site to prevent incidents.
 In addition, PTTEP provides induction training to contractors prior to the commencement of the work.
-Last year, the Company conducted the SSHE culture survey of contractors to establish the work plan for improving and strengthening the SSHE culture to align with PTTEP.
+Last year, a survey of contractors on the SSHE culture to establish the work plan for improving and strengthening the SSHE culture to align with PTTEP.

 Furthermore, PTTEP provides contractors with guidance on health risk assessment to ensure that their occupational health risk assessment is comparable to ours.
 The results are communicated to the appropriate parties and support the formulation of a risk mitigation plan to lower risks to an acceptable level.
 This will improve the health of our employees and contractors.
 The health risk factors considered include physical, biological, chemical, ergonomic, and psychological hazards.